Battle of Matewan: Aftermath

 Governor John J. Cornwell ordered the state police force to take control of Matewan.
 Hatfield and his men cooperated, and stacked their arms inside the hardware store.
 The miners, encouraged by their success in getting the Baldwin–Felts detectives out of Matewan, improved their efforts to organize.

+Hatfield and Testerman's widow, Jessie, were married twelve days after the May 19 shootout.

 On July 1 the miners' union went on another strike, and widespread violence erupted.
 Railroad cars were blown up, and strikers were beaten and left to die by the side of the road.

-After the battle, President Woodrow Wilson was eager to send in the National Guard.

-The violence was so bad that martial law had to be put into place and federal troops had to get involved.

 The trial for the miners who killed the seven agents started January 26, 1921, and ended March 19, 1921, with all defendants being acquitted of all charges.

 Tom Felts, the last remaining Felts brother, sent undercover operatives to collect evidence to convict Sid Hatfield and his men.
 When the charges against Hatfield and 22 others for the murder of Albert Felts were dismissed, Baldwin–Felts detectives assassinated Hatfield and his deputy Ed Chambers on August 1, 1921, on the steps of the McDowell County courthouse located in Welch, West Virginia.
 Of those defendants whose charges were not dismissed, all were acquitted.

 Less than a month later, miners from the state gathered in Charleston.
 They were even more determined to organize the southern coal fields, and began the march to Logan County.
 Thousands of miners joined them along the way, culminating in what was to become known as the Battle of Blair Mountain.

 The headquarters of the Baldwin–Felts Detective Agency was the Urias hotel and was destroyed in a fire in December 1992.

 The Matewan Historic District was added to the National Register of Historic Places on April 27, 1993.

-Conspiracy theory

-Some people believe that Sid Hatfield fired that first shot that killed Mayor Testerman because he was in love with the mayor's wife Jessie.
-The belief was strengthened when Sid and Jessie were married twelve days after the May 19 shootout.
-Below is a 1989 conversation between historian John Hennen of the Matewan Development Center Oral History project and Dixie Accord, who grew up in Matewan, regarding the possibility that Sid Hatfield could have shot Mayor Testerman.